wakino/nano-shell/README.md

 # Function
 - Parse user input into argc, argv[] style and call handler you registered
 - You can use faverite command prompt
+- easy to show help for commands

 # How to implement
 1) Implement your command handler
 2) Call nanoShellRun() with handler

-* "help" and "exit" are build-in command
+* "help" and "exit" are reserved for build-in command

 # Sample